 Here are a few things you can do to eat better, which can help you sleep better and even improve your overall health.
 Because, let’s face it, an increased risk of diabetes, heart disease and even sleep apnea is no bueno.

 - Skip the drive thru and cook meals at home.
 By cooking at home, you control what’s put in your food and how it’s cooked.

 - Try eating fewer processed foods and more whole foods.
 That’s right bye bye chips, cookies and that devilish mac ‘n’ cheese.
 Hello whole grains, seafood and whole dairy products.

 - Increase your daily intake of fiber with fruits and vegetables.
-You can get 25% or more of your daily recommendation of fiber in six of our frozen green smoothies.
+You can get 25% or more of your daily recommendation of fiber in six of our frozen green Smoothies.

 - Stay away from artificial sugar.
-Swapping our real sugar for sugar free laden food may seem like a good idea, but trust us, it’s not a healthy solution.
+Swapping your real sugar for sugar free laden food may seem like a good idea, but trust us, it’s not a healthy solution.
 Learn more in our Getting Real: Artificial vs. Real Sugar blog post.